iotics-live/iotics-Controller/iotics/README.md

 ## Introduction to iotics

-Setup and control Home Assistant OS with the iotics intuitive user interface. iotics for Home Assistant offers advance managment tools for your smart home with user permissions, statistics, notifications & more. iotics focuses on user privacy and does not collect any personal data.
+Setup and control Home Assistant with the iotics intuitive user interface. iotics offers advance user permissions, multiple instance suupport, device statistics, event notifications & more. iotics utilizes local protocols & focuses on user privacy. iotics does not collect any personal data.

 This add-on serves as a backend for the iotics mobile application.
+The webapp in current under development.

 [![iotics dashboard](https://i.postimg.cc/C5jsjjmQ/screenshot.png)](https://postimg.cc/Pv5DH8GW)

-## Default Username & Password for the Controller interface
+## Default Username & Password for the Controller interface (beta)
 - Username: admin
 - Password: password
 - Port: 4443